dlucca1986/SteamOS_Switcher-/README.md

   The core logic.
 It writes a temporary configuration to /etc/sddm.conf.d/ to set the autologin session for the next boot and triggers a delayed restart of the Display     Manager.

 . gamescope-session:
   The Game Mode launcher.
-It starts Steam with -steamdeck parameters inside a Gamescope window, optimized for 1080p @ 120Hz with MangoHud and Adaptive Sync.
+It starts Steam with -steamdeck parameters inside a Gamescope standalone session.

 . steamos-session-select:
   A quick wrapper to call the system session selector and return to Plasma.

 Prerequisites :
+Before installing, ensure your system meets these requirements:

-.
-Operating System: Arch Linux or
+Operating System: Arch Linux or EndeavourOS (or any Arch-based distro).

+Desktop Environment: KDE Plasma (Required for the plasma session target).

+Display Manager: SDDM (Required for the autologin switching logic).

+Essential Packages:

+gamescope: The micro-compositor for the Game Mode.

+steam: Ensure it's the official version.

+mangohud: (Optional) For performance monitoring.